Youth Engagement and Youth Leadership

 Youth Advisory Board

-We are also recruiting 10 young people, aged 16 – 24 with a range of experiences and backgrounds, to form the Partnership for Young London Youth Advisory Board.
+We have recruited young people, aged 16 – 24 with a range of experiences and backgrounds, to form the Partnership for Young London Youth Advisory Board.
 This is to ensure that young peoples’ voices shape and influence our work, including the regional priorities for the Vision for Young Londoners by assessing key issues for young people in the Capital and developing a set of recommendations for future development of the organisation.

 Campaign Training with The Sheila McKechnie Foundation 25th August The S.M.F will provide training to support young people in understanding how to campaign, get their voice heard and help to shape the world.
 For more information please contact firstname.lastname@example.org